* This is the Consumer Version. *

 Clinical trials are experiments designed to find out whether an intervention is safe and effective.
 The intervention is most often a drug but can also be a device, such as a pacemaker or stent, or a diagnostic tool, such as a blood test.
 Participation in a clinical trial is an option for many people who have serious illnesses, especially when no good treatments are available.
 Thousands of clinical trials are conducted each year and may take place at a variety of locations, including universities, hospitals, clinics, doctors’ private offices, and professional clinical research sites.

-The people who conduct clinical trials are called clinical researchers or investigators.
-Investigators are usually doctors who are paid to conduct the trials by the National Institutes of Health or by a pharmaceutical, biotechnologic, or medical device company.
-Investigators follow a detailed protocol that dictates who is eligible to participate in the trial, what interventions will be given or used, how often participants will be evaluated, and how data will be collected.
+The people who conduct clinical trials are called clinical researchers, or investigators.
+Investigators are usually doctors who are paid to conduct the trials by the National Institutes of Health (NIH) or by a pharmaceutical, biotechnologic, or medical device company.
+Investigators follow a detailed protocol (list of instructions) that dictates who is eligible to participate in the trial, what interventions will be given or used, how often participants will be evaluated, and how data will be collected.
 Several thousand people typically participate in clinical trials for each new intervention before it becomes available to the general public.

-Clinical trial design can be complicated but typically follows the principles described above (see see The Science of Medicine : How Doctors Try to Learn What Works).
+Clinical trial design can be complicated but typically follows the principles described above.

+Phase I trials assess the safety of an intervention but not its usefulness in treating a disease.
 A phase I trial is the first time an intervention is used on people.
 Tests are conducted on a small group of healthy people to learn how the intervention acts in humans, including the side effects, and to learn what doses of drugs are safe.
 Because phase I trials involve healthy people, the participants receive no direct medical benefit, but their contribution to the health of others is significant.
+These participants receive monetary compensation, with the amount dependent on the time commitment and the nature of the drug or procedure being tested.

-If the intervention seems safe in a phase I trial, phase II trials are conducted.
+Phase II trials are conducted if the intervention seems safe in a phase I trial.
 In phase II trials, the intervention is tested in a larger group of people who have the disease that the intervention is intended to treat.
 Phase II trials help researchers determine whether the intervention is safe for sick people and give an early determination of whether the intervention is effective.
 If the intervention is a drug, phase II trials help researchers determine what dose might be appropriate.

-If safety is still satisfactory in phase II and the intervention seems effective, a phase III trial is conducted.
+Phase III trials are conducted if safety is still satisfactory in phase II and the intervention seems effective.
 In phase III trials, the intervention is given to or tested in a large group of people who have the disease being studied.
 In phase III, the new intervention is usually compared with the standard treatment, a placebo, or both.

 People have different reasons for wanting to participate in clinical trials.
 Some want the newest treatments, which they hope will be more effective than the current standard of care.
-Others participate out of a desire to contribute to science.
+Others participate out of a desire to contribute to science or to receive money.
 Still others may want access to free drugs and medical care.

 Merely wanting to be in a clinical trial is not enough.
 Only people who are eligible for a particular trial can participate.
 Every trial has specific criteria that spell out the characteristics a participant must have to join, such as a type and stage of cancer, a certain minimum cholesterol or blood pressure level, a specific age range (between 40 and 65, for example), or the absence of pregnancy or certain diseases.
 Participants may be required to undergo an extensive screening process involving blood tests and other medical procedures.